JernauMoratGurgeh666/Data_Science_Fundamentals/Data_Science_Terms.md

 **Kid:** A polynomial is like a special kind of puzzle where you use numbers and letters to make a really cool math picture.
 You can add and subtract them to create the picture.

 ---

-I'm not familiar with the term "paragress" in the context of mathematics or commonly used terminology.
-If you have any other specific terms or concepts you'd like me to explain, please feel free to ask!

----